FINDING A SERIES OR AN AUTHOR:

 When Zack's girlfriend, Lily, disappears on her way to meet him, Zack and Quinn search for her, but get sucked into Vamp City instead.
 They are immediately set upon by hungry vampires, and Zack is dragged away into brutal slavery.
 But Quinn is rescued by a handsome, 600-year-old vamp named Arturo Mazza who recognizes almost immediately that Quinn is a sorcerer who can save V.C. by renewing its magic.
 Arturo (whose nickname is Snake) convinces Quinn that he will help her find her brother, but instead turns her over to his cruel and heartless master, Cristoff.
 The story follows Quinn as she desperately tries to escape her captivity and find and rescue Zack while warding off Arturo's never-ending sexual advances, even though she finds herself falling under his spell.
 Arturo, by the way, has one unlikely (silly) human trait: he's crazy about SweetTarts.

-Reading this story is not a pleasant or enjoyable experience, and although the series been labeled as a romance, it's closer to horror than to any other genre.
+Reading this story is not a pleasant or enjoyable experience, and although the series been labeled as a romance, this book is closer to horror than to any other genre.
 The frequent scenes of vampire violence are dark and sadistic.
 In Arturo's first scene with Quinn, he sexually abuses her (not quite rape, but the next thing to it) and lies to her continually.
 She knows deep down that Arturo can't be trusted (he keeps telling her that), but she keeps falling for his liesnot the smartest heroine in paranormal fiction.
 Quinn has a number of TSTL moments in which she underestimates the vamps and overestimates her own abilities.
 She is essentially a passive female who must constantly be rescued by stronger males.
 Arturo comes across as pragmatic and heartless, warning Quinn over and over again that his allegiance is to Cristoff, and that he will always choose Cristoff over anyone else.
 Quinn, somehow, keeps forgetting this and sees goodness in Arturo that just isn't there.
-Even after Arturo manhandles her, lies to her, betrays her, and passes her off to Cristoff, all it takes is a kind word or one soapy shower duet for Quinn to melt into Arturo's sexy vampire arms.
+Even after Arturo manhandles her, lies to her, betrays her, and passes her off to Cristoff, all it takes is a kind word or a soapy shower for Quinn to melt into Arturo's sexy vampire arms.

 No comments: